 Georgia State University

-A public university, Georgia State was founded in 1913 and has about 32,000 students.
-It has numerous degree options for those interested in becoming teachers.
+A public university, Georgia State was founded in 1913 and has about 33,000 students in 2017.
+It has numerous degree options for those interested in becoming teachers, including those below.

 This degree program is for students who want to teach pre-kindergarten to fifth grade.
 Students take courses in classroom management, childhood development, literacy, reading, science and math.